dude56987/2web/README.md

 ## CLI

-The CLI can be used as root on the server to update various content stacks on the server.
+The CLI can be used by adminstrators on the server to update various content stacks on the server.

+To build the backbone of the webserver run

+	2web

+This will enable the server and place all base webpages to allow access to the web interface.

-The master interface can update everything.
+The master interface can update all modules in one command.

 	2web all

 Each individual web section has its own CLI interface for running manual generation or a clean reset of a individual module.
 Resets may be required for missing or removed content.
 Sometimes after updates the layout will change and the remote metadata will duplicate this can be solved by a section reset.
+In the worst case if functionality is broken you can run

+	2web nuke

+and

+	2web all

-In the worst case if functionality is broken you can run '2web nuke' and '2web all' to delete all metadata and website data and rebuild the entire website.
+to delete all metadata and website data and rebuild the entire website.

 To update each section use the following